citusdata/citus_docs/develop/migration_mt_django.rst

   FROM myapp_task
   WHERE project_id IN (1, 2, 3);

-However the second query would go faster with an extra filter:
+However, the second query would go faster with an extra filter:

 .. code-block:: postgresql